13th November 2022 6.30pm – Remembrance Sunday Eucharist

 Hear our prayer.

 We pray for the people of Ukraine that the war may soon come to an end and a just and lasting peace can be created between Russia and its neighbours.
-At this time of increased tension between China and Taiwan, and Israel and Gaza, we pray for all those affected by conflicts and international tension; civilians, soldiers, those trapped in war-zones and those who are refugees.
+We pray for all those affected by conflicts and international tension; civilians, soldiers, those trapped in war-zones and those who are refugees.

 Lord, in your mercy,